 Council DA fees

 In NSW, there are two processes through which a project passes before it is approved for building work to commence.
 The first of these is called a Development Application (DA) and is an approval process carried out by your local council.
-Fees vary from council to council and are related to project cost.
+Fees vary from council to council and are related to project costs.
 Sometimes if the project is a ‘Complying Development’, the CDC, a private certifier, may carry out the process.

 (Approximate Cost $1000-$6500).
 Note: DA fees run on a sliding scale that relates to the estimated project construction cost.